data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture18.md

 	<div class="figcaption">Comparing the t-distribution with 2 degrees of freedom (red) to the standard normal distribution (blue).</div>
 </div>

 Note that the standard normal has smaller tails.
-This means that controlling the false positive rate for the $$t$$-distribution is more difficult, and we must use a larger cutoff in order to control the false positive rate.
+This means that controlling the false positive rate for the $$t$$-distribution is more difficult, and we must use a larger cutoff in order to control the false positive rate, thus reducing the power of the test (to detect signal).
 If we knew the variance $$\sigma^2$$, then the distribution of the $$T$$ statistic would be Gaussian (a linear combination of Gaussians is Gaussian):

 $$ \tilde{T} = \frac{\hat{\mu}^A - \hat{\mu}^B}{\sigma}. $$

-This highlights how the estimate of the variance dictates how good our test would be.
-Estimating this quantity introduces a lot of uncertainty in our distribution (hence fattening the tails).
-As shown in the figure above, having only 3 replicates does not give us a reliable estimate of the variance, resulting in a low-power test.
-A larger variance estimate results in a smaller $$t$$-statistic.
+This highlights how significant the uncertainty in the variance estimate impacts the testing procedure; an underestimation of the variance results in a larger $$t$$-statistic.
 We can take a closer look at how the variance changes as a function of the data for $$n = 2$$:

 $$ (\hat{\sigma}^A)^2 = (x_1 - \hat{\mu}^A)^2 + (x_1 - \hat{\mu}^B)^2. $$